September 19, 2022

 It’s amazing how much these massive quarries change the views and the landscape.
 They transformed the green, tree-covered hillsides into a terrace of gray and brown exposed earth.
 And based on the size of the nearby roads and construction equipment, I can only guess that each terrace was several stories high.

 Down below me, I also saw the distinct outline of a modern fútbol field.
-It was the first sign that I was approaching a town, as there seems to always be at least one in every big town.
-This field looked more modern and upscale than most, but what really struck me was how tiny it looked from this vantage point up in the mountains.
+It was the first sign that I was approaching a town, as there always seems to be at least one in every big town.
+This pitch looked more modern and upscale than most, but what really struck me was how tiny it looked from this vantage point up in the mountains.

 Unfortunately, I knew what that meant… a big descent was in my immediate future!